DandyLyons/notes/content/Library/The Bible (WEB)/50 - Philippians/Phil-02.md

 ###### v1
-If therefore there is any exhortation in Christ, if any consolation of love, if any fellowship of the Spirit, if any tender mercies and compassion,
+If, therefore, there is any exhortation in Christ, if any consolation of love, if any fellowship of the Spirit, if any tender mercies and compassion,

 ###### v2
 make my joy full by being like-minded, having the same love, being of one accord, of one mind;